helloJulie/Thesis/README.md

      Portfolio Optimization Using Markowitz Model
     </h2>

-Modern portfolio theory, introduced by Harry Markowitz in 1952, defines efficient portfolios as those that maximize expected return for a given level of risk.
+The primary objective is to construct a portfolio that maximizes return for a given level of risk or minimizes risk for a given return, using historical data.
-Minimum Variance Portfolio (MVP), an efficient portfolio with a target return and a comparison with the market portfolio, represented by the WIG index.
 The analysis is conducted over the first quarter of 2012.
 The stocks selected for the portfolios are: Ciech S.A., Gino Rossi S.A., Jutrzenka S.A., Kruk S.A., Tauron Polska Energia S.A., Wilbo S.A.
 The dataset has been extracted from the The Warsaw Stock Exchange website.

 <br>